sherbondy/convox.github.io/_getting_started/developing-locally.md

 Only one of: `docker-compose.yml`, `Procfile`, or `Dockerfile` is required.
 `convox start` will generate a `docker-compose.yml` from a `Dockerfile`.
-It will generate a `docker-compose.yml` AND a `Dockerfile` from a `Procfile`.
+`convox start` will generate a `docker-compose.yml` AND a `Dockerfile` from a `Procfile`.

-You will most likely need to customize these generated files until we add better project detection ([pull requests welcome][docs-github]!).
+You will most likely need to customize these generated files until we add better project detection ([pull requests welcome][rack-github]!).

-The other files are there to support information that is not in the manifest but is required for a deterministic and declarative way to run your software.
+The `Dockerfile` and `.env` file are there to support information that is referenced in the manifest and required for a deterministic and declarative way to run your software.
+This allows the manifest to act as a single source of truth.

-The build instructions, in the `Dockerfile`, defines how create your software from source code.
+The build instructions, in the `Dockerfile`, define how to create your software from source code.

 The environment data, in the `.env`, allows you to configure your development environment.

+Before we dive into what these files look like, let's take a look at the Convox commands we'll need to be familiar with.

 ## Convox commands

 ### `convox start`

-Convox supports a [Docker][docker] based local development workflow via the `convox start` [CLI][cli] command.
+Convox supports a [Docker][docker]-based local development workflow via the `convox start` [CLI][cli] command.

 Like [docker-compose][compose], `convox` is a tool for defining and running